Evan-R-Scott/WordleWithSolver/README.md

-  **LetterFrequency - initialize dictionary ({key: frequency weight value of letter occurring}) and divide those experiment-calculated values by total letter occurrences to get the summation of all probabilities for all letters to be 1 for proportionality across data set scaling
+  **LetterFrequency - initialize dictionary ({key: frequency weight value of letter occurring}) and divide those experiment-calculated values by total letter occurrences to get the summation of all probabilities for all letters to be equal to 1 for proportionality across data set scaling
   Example: {A: 0.24, B: 0.06, C: 0.19, ..., Z: 0.005} and this will sum to == 1 like the other dictionary